 Content clustering

-Web content services facilitates content clustering exercises to assist units in creating site maps reflective of their target audiences' needs and wants as well as specific organizational priorities.
+Web Content Services facilitates content clustering sessions to assist units in creating site maps reflective of their target audiences' information needs as well as specific organizational priorities.
 A site map is as it sounds, a structure for your website.
 It helps users navigate your site and is key to website usability.

-The content clustering exercise, similar to a focus group, requires a minimum of a two-hour time commitment from no more than 10 participants.
+The content clustering exercise, similar to a focus group, typically requires a two-hour time commitment from no more than 10 participants.
+Frontline employees are valuable participants as they are often aware of website gaps and repetitive requests for information.

 How does a content clustering exercise work?